MechanicalRock/mechanicalrock.github.io/_posts/2019-12-09-reinvent-2019-recap.markdown

 SageMaker Studio was an exciting announcement as it marks a huge jump forward for the existing notebook platform AWS had to offer.
 SageMaker Studio presents itself as a single pane of glass for all ML workflows, and it isn't lying about that.

-In the past I've had critisism for the lacklustre effort put into making SageMaker as useful as the competitions offerings (Google Notebooks, JupyterLab).
+In the past I've had criticism for the lacklustre effort put into making SageMaker as useful as the competitions offerings (Google Notebooks, JupyterLab).
 Most of my personal problems came from:

 * No way to change instance type under notebook without shutting down experiments
-* Very lacking visualization / graphing capabilities
+* Very lacking visualisation / graphing capabilities
 * Model debugging & monitoring (couldn't easily run tensorboardX)

 Luckily all the capabilities above (and more) are supported in SageMaker Studio.